12 Day Tunisia Adventure

 DAY 12: FAREWELL

 The most difficult part of the journey awaits us today – farewells!
-After 12 days exploring this miraculous country, it’ll be hard to rip yourself away from your new friends.
+After 12 days exploring this miraculous country, it will be hard to tear yourself away from your new friends.
 Alas, it must be so: we’ll breakfast together, swap emails, and then head on to new destinations.
-Perhaps take one last chance to explore the Tunis Medina and if you haven’t already, we recommend that you pick up a rug.
+Perhaps take one last chance to explore the Tunis medina and if you haven’t already, we recommend that you pick up a rug to take home to fondly recall your new memories.

 Included: Breakfast